Neighto/CountTogether/README.md

 The game will be available on AirConsole.
 Select *Count Together* on the website.
 To play, go to www.airconsole.com or download the AirConsole app on your phone and enter the code shown on screen.
 Once everyone is in, the host can start the game.
 Each round will show you what critter to count before they dash across the screen.
 Tap anywhere on your phone to count how many you see!
 The closer the guess, the higher the score.

 > The assets made for *Count Together*
-> were made in virtual reality using Quil
+> were made in virtual reality using Quill
 > art software.
 Scripts were written in
 > C# through Visual Studio and the game
 > was made in the Unity Engine.